Arkadiy-Garber/FeGenie/README.md

 6) Include option to release all results (regardless of whether rules for reporting were met)
 7) Identification of iron-sulfur proteins.

-### Citing FeGenie:

-Garber AI, Nealson KH, Okamoto A, McAllister SM, Chan CS, Barco RA and Merino N (2020) FeGenie: A Comprehensive Tool for the Identification of Iron Genes and Iron Gene Neighborhoods in Genome and Metagenome Assemblies.
-Front.
-Microbiol.
-11:37. doi: 10.3389/fmicb.2020.00037